hidde-jan/Blockchaingers.github.io/README.md

 3. After the event, through [email](mailto:bettercodehub@sig.eu).

-## How to get points for technical quality
+## How to get points for technical quality?

 1. You get points based on your score in Better Code Hub.